The Soup Kitchen dishes up healthy lunches

 From Bless This Food by Adrian Butash

 Norristown Meeting together with the First Presbyterian Church provides home-made nutritious meals to those in need on the third Thursday of every month.
 The group meets to prepare lunch at Cecil and Grace Bean Soup Kitchen, Inc. Our menu, taking advantage of seasonal produce where possible, varies throughout the year, with soups typical in cold weather and salads in the warm months, supplemented by sandwiches, fruit and other items.
-During the pandemic, meals are packaged and served 'to go'.

 To learn more about St. John's Episcopal Church and the services they provide click here.